 Hauptwerk (II) C-g'''

 Mixtur 5fach 1 1/3'

 Quinte 1 1/3‘

 Koppel BW 16'

 Hintersatz 4fach 4'

-Note: The booklet of the DVD edition with more information about the sample set can be downloaded here.
+Note: A booklet with more information about the sample set can be downloaded here.

 The organ has been recorded in 2010 using state of the art recording techniques and equipment.
 At least three releases (staccato, portato, long note) have been recorded for each pipe to fully capture the reverberation of the large room, and additional layers for all pipes of the Rückpositiv and Brustwerk with the tremulant on.
 This results in an unsurpassed realism of the tremulants of the virtual organ.